Elfin-Jedi/Angband-4.0.5/readme.txt

 Add sexes back in to birth choices.

-Start adding player spells from Oangband that aren't easily made from existing effects.
+Start adding player spells from FAangband that aren't easily made from existing effects.

 Add framework for special abilities like Zangband-descended variants.